iyegoroff/kendo-multi-calendar/README.md

 ## Installation

+`npm i kendo-multi-calendar`

-Copy kendo-multi-calendar.js script and include it in your project via script tag along with kendo-ui-core or kendo-ui.
+kendo-multi-calendar.min.js script should be included in your project along with kendo-ui-core or kendo-ui.

 ## Usage